Tuesday, December 17, 2024

 Chengdu Bistro

 Last stop is what’s probably been my favorite opening of the year.
 Chengdu Bistro opened in May on Division in Wicker Park.
 It’s owned by the nephew of Tony Hu who also runs Chengdu Impression and Dongpo Impression.
 The menu at Chengdu Bistro is mostly made up of Sichuan noodle favorites though they also have soup dumplings and entrees like dry chili chicken and Mapo Tofu.
-But it’s the noodles that make Chengdu Bistro stand out.
+But it’s the noodles that make this place stand out.
 I’ve long moaned about the lack of made on site noodles in Chicago and those days look to be numbered with Chengdu Bistro contributing to the change.
 Ordering wise there’s lots of good ways to go including spicy beef noodle soup.
 You choose what size noodles you want and they make them to order.
-When it comes to beef noodle soup I like ‘em thick and chewy and suggest going with the thickest noodle option, they have a great bite to them while the broth is legit spicy with that distinct taste of Sichuan peppercorns I’ve come to love.
+When it comes to beef noodle soup I like ‘em thick and chewy and suggest going with the thickest noodle option, they have a great bite to them and the broth is legit spicy with that distinct taste of Sichuan peppercorns I’ve come to love.
 They also make a damn good Dan Dan that comes in two sizes including a small for just $5.95.

 Sichuan Spicy Beef Noodle Soup